Epirubicin Hydrochloride (ep-i-ROO-bi-sin hye-droe-KLOR-ide)

 - Talk to your doctor before getting flu shots or other vaccines while you are receiving this medicine.
 Vaccines may not work as well, or they could make you ill while you are using this medicine.

 Warnings While Using This Medicine

 - This medicine may turn your urine red for 1 or 2 days after your treatment.
-This is normal.
+This is normal and is nothing to worry about.
 You may want to protect your clothing from being stained.